gallotor/ToDoList/README.md

 ## 💡 Possible improvements

-Even though the project doesn't specify it, the application deployment should be more robust and stable through a **Helm Chart**, that could give us release management over the deployment and it values.
+Even though the project doesn't specify it, the application deployment should be more robust and stable through a **Helm Chart**; this will give us release management over the deployment and its values.

 To install the application using a chart template, simply type this helm command: